 Then you’ll need a car and travel insurance.

 Since Tuscany is such a popular road trip destination, I do recommend that you book a rental car a good time in advance of your trip so that you don’t risk paying extra for the most expensive cars or even worse, that there are no cars left at all.

 Some tips for renting a car in Italy is to consider how much space you’ll need in the car for luggage and how many people you are.
 It’s always recommendable to have enough space for all your belongings in the boot so that you can leave the car without anything to be seen when you park.

 If there is anything in the car that indicates that the boot could be full, there are more chances for anyone breaking into your rental car.
 And you don’t want that.

 And finally, the less sexy part of a road trip, Tuscany being no exception, travel insurance!
 For most of my travels, I choose World Nomads.
 Simply because they’re easy, comprehensive, and put responsible travel in focus.
 You can read my complete review here.

 But whatever you do, make sure you don’t travel without travel insurance.
 You never know what might happen and it’s better to be safe than sorry!

 When is the best time to go on a road trip to Tuscany

 The winter can get cold with temperatures as low as 3-4 degrees Celsius in the hills and usually 3-4 degrees warmer by the coast.
-In the mountains you’re likely to get snow.
-However, day time temperatures can be much higher in the sun, so I do recommend to dress in layers if you travel to Tuscany in winter.
+In the mountains, you’re likely to get snow.
+However, daytime temperatures can be much higher in the sun, so I do recommend dressing in layers if you travel to Tuscany in winter.